 WAM also offers financial planning services.
 The financial planning services are implemented via client request and/or utilized by WAM in order to assist the client in reaching his or her financial goals.
-This service is only available to current clients at no additional cost to current clients.
+This service is only available to current clients at no additional cost.